 That being said, if you stay in the same lying down position without any movement for more than 20 hours or so, you may begin to face problems.
 That’s why doctors take this issue into consideration while treating bedridden patients so that clots don’t develop in their blood.

-The dynamics change.
+The dynamics change when you’re sitting.
 While being in the ‘sitting’ position for an extended period (this usually happens when one is traveling in trains, buses or airplanes), skeletal muscle activity is low.

 In this position, the legs also aren’t moved very much and they are often angled.
 As such, the blood flow fights against gravity.
 Due to certain biological processes that occur, the velocity of blood flow in the upwards direction (against gravity) is reduced.
 This can potentially lead to the formation of blood clots in the body.